ubc-library-rc/intro-static-webpages/static-sites-use-cases.md

 **Project website**

 Build a basic site or full blown site about a major project you’re part of.
 Invite others to collaborate.
 Note that some projects might need more advanced development or a dynamic site

-{: .important-title}
-> Activity
->
-> Ask participants which uses they’re interested in (won’t lead to any changes in the workshop itself but could be good insight).

 ## Recap